geriyoco/purrfectGPT/README.md

 cd purrfectGPT
 ```

-Install the necessary dependencies using Yarn or NPM:
+Install the necessary dependencies using NPM:

 ```
 npm install